conwetlab/wstore/README.md

 Note that if the script has been used to resolve WStore python dependencies, they have been installed in a virtual environment that must be activated before running any configuration command (*python manage.py {command}*).
 To activate the virtualenv execute the following command from the installation directory.

     $ source src/virtenv/bin/activate

+Moreover, if you have followed the configuration wizard of the *setup.sh* script you can skip this section.
+However, it is highly recomended to read it in order to understand the different configuration settings.

 ### Database Configuration